Watershed management

 It is only through partnerships that we can restore Arizona’s forests.
 From 2010 when our customers began contributing to help restore Arizona forests through the SRP Healthy Forest Initiative™ program to the Four Forest Restoration Initiative that began in 2011, these valuable partnerships continue to be key to the process.

-Support restoration efforts: For as little as $3 a month, you can support SRP's efforts to revitalize our forests, prevent wildfires and protect the water you drink.
-SRP matches customer contributions up to $200,000 per year and uses 100% of funds for forest restoration projects.
+For as little as $3 a month, you can support SRP's efforts to revitalize our forests, prevent wildfires and protect the water you drink.
+Sign up today.

 Four Forest Restoration Initiative